 Status Bar for Armv8-M Architecture

 The Status Bar shows whether the application, debugger, or trace is running in the Secure or Non-Secure memory area.
 All combinations are possible.
 The red color of a message should raise your attention that limitations exist for the debug connection.
-For example, when the debugger has no rights to access a secure memory area and the application is executing that code.

 The CPU State corresponds to the Secure or Non-Secure entry in the Registers Window.